zemirco/lockit-forgot-password/README.md

 ## REST API

-If you've set `exports.rest = true` in your `config.js` the module behaves as follows.
+If you've set `exports.rest` in your `config.js` the module behaves as follows.

  - all routes have `/rest` prepended
  - `GET /rest/forgot-password` is `next()`ed and you can catch `/forgot-password` on the client